acf-quizbowl/acf-quizbowl.github.io/writing/guides/maddipoti.md

 permalink: /writing/guides/maddipoti/
 ---

+> [!NOTE]
-*Editor’s note: Quizbowl luminary and ACF member emeritus Subash Maddipoti  wrote this guideline in the early 2000s as a quick guideline for writers.
+> Quizbowl luminary and ACF member emeritus Subash Maddipoti  wrote this guideline in the early 2000s as a quick guideline for writers.
 Most of it remains excellent advice, but ACF has given it a modern gloss to reflect developments since its writing.
-Where the substance of content was changed, editor’s remarks are indicated in [brackets].*
+Where the substance of content was changed, editor’s remarks are indicated in \[brackets\].

 I’d like to just point to some recurring problems I’ve seen in questions – problems that I hope to help teams address before they submit their packets.